Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Loryn Hudson over 2 years ago
+Loryn Hudson almost 3 years ago

 Please vote for NO school closures.
 We have already cut 49 million in funds for the next school year.
 This vote is too fast and too inconsiderate for our community.